-The fact that give, etc., in such phrases as can give, are infinitives is not apparent from modern English.
+1 The fact that give, etc., in such phrases as can give, are infinitives is not apparent from modern English.
 We use the verb-phrase as a whole without thinking of its parts or their grammatical relation to each other.
 A study of older English, however, makes the origin and history of the phrases clear.
 We may also see the nature of these constructions by comparing "I can strike" with "I am able to strike," "I may strike" with "I am permitted to strike," "I must strike" with "I am obliged to strike," and so on.

-SINGULAR 1.
-I may strike.

-PLURAL We may strike.
+1. I may strike.
+We may strike.

+2. Thou mayst strike.
 You may strike.

+3. He may strike.
 They may strike.

-2. Thou mayst strike.
-3. He may strike.

-1. I might strike.
-We might strike.
+I might strike.

-2. Thou mightst strike.
-You might strike.
+Thou mightst strike.

-3. He might strike. , They might strike.
+He might strike.

+They might strike.

-1. I may have struck.
-We may have struck.
+I may have struck.

-2. Thou mayst have struck.
-You may have struck.
+Thou mayst have struck.

-3. He may have struck.
+He may have struck.

 They may have struck.

-1. I might have struck.
+I might have struck.

+Thou mightst have struck.

 We might have struck.
-2. Thou mightst have struck.

 You might have struck.
-3. He might have struck.

 They might have struck.

-I may be struck, etc.

-I might be struck, etc.
+I may be struck, etc. We may be struck, etc.

-We might be struck, etc.

-We may be struck, etc.
+I might be struck, etc. We might be struck, etc.